 This one-day Seminar examines a comprehensive definition for arts integration, principles for how students learn, and how the philosophy and practice of arts integration is supported by current theories about learning.
 Participation establishes a shared understanding among teaching artists about the definition and practice of arts integration.

 “This seminar is a thinking person’s guide to arts integration.
-No what you come in with, you’ll be challenged to think more deeply about your work.” – Seminar participant
+No matter what you come in with, you’ll be challenged to think more deeply about your work.” – Seminar participant

 - Mapping the Journey: Planning Effective Residencies for Students